xiaopan-de/vp_tutorial/SystemC_TLM/tlm_demo1/README.md

 ---

 ## 3. Top level and sc_main Function
-The  `sc_main` function is the main program that invokes the simulation.
-The top-level hierarchy is implemented in the `sc_main` function that the instantiates of initiator and target are connected(bind).
+The main function `sc_main` function invokes the simulation.
+The top-level hierarchy is implemented in the `sc_main` function that instantiates of initiator and target module are connected.
 The source code file for the main program can be found in `vp_tourial\tlm_demo\tlm_demo1\sc_main.h`

 ```C
 int sc_main(int argc, char* argv[])